 Snoring and obstructive sleep apnea (OSA) are two of the most common sleep disorders affecting approximately half of the adult population today.
-In addition to keeping a patient from getting a good night’s sleep, snoring and/or sleep apnea can also present a serious health risk and have been associated with cardiovascular and systemic disease.
+In addition to keeping you from getting a good night’s sleep, snoring and/or sleep apnea can also present a serious health risk.
+It has been associated with cardiovascular disease, systemic disease, and more.

-Dr. Freano offers oral appliance therapy to address the complications of snoring and reduce the health risks associated with OSA.
-Left untreated, OSA can significantly increase the risk of stroke and heart attack and impact the severity of systemic disease such as diabetes.
+Left untreated, obstructive sleep apnea can significantly increase the risk of stroke and heart attack and impact the severity of systemic disease such as diabetes.
 Patients with OSA repeatedly stop breathing throughout the night, reducing oxygen flow to internal organs and causing the patient to awaken with a loud snore as breathing is restored.
 Although many patients are unaware of their snoring, many experience similar daytime symptoms related to the disorder.

 Symptoms of Sleep Apnea